hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 When adding jQuery widgets to enhance your web app, you'll find **two possible approaches** in their implementation: On one the plugin does everything for you (and by *everything* I simply mean *too much*), on the other, the plugin does the minimum.
 But of course there is a wide range in between.
-I'll try to expose the good?, the bad? and the ugly?

 ![Bootstrap 3 popovers](/images/popovers.png "Bootstrap 3 popovers")

-## The way of jQuery plugins - the ugly?
+## The way of jQuery plugins

 To begin, lets see what Boostrap offers for using it's plugins.
 A plugin (ie. popover) can be instantiated directly via HTML with lots of `data-`